NEWSAR

 High Seas Treaty

-UN High Seas Treaty protects marine life in international waters; China seeks governance role amid US withdrawal.
+UN High Seas Treaty to protect marine life enters force; China seeks secretariat role amid US withdrawal from UN bodies.

 Total Coverage:4 articles